 These packs are designed to fit snugly in your underwear.
 Because they remain flexible when frozen, they can adapt to different body sizes and shapes.
 This is important from a comfort aspect — you’ll want that cooling material to touch everything it can down there.

-For the women who want to have a cold pack on some occasions, and a warming pad for others, this pack can also be heated in hot water.
+For the women who want to have a cold pack on some occasions and a warming pad on others, you can also heat this pack in hot water.
 This is nice if you want the pad to double as comfort for engorged breasts or aching muscles.

-For added comfort, the pack comes with a reusable sleeve to help keep the pad clean during use.
-As we talked about above, your body will see quite a bit of discharge after birth, so your ice pack is sure to get a bit dirty.
+For added comfort, VagiKool comes with a reusable sleeve to help keep the pad clean during use.

 - Designed to contour to the vaginal area for maximum comfort.

-- Latex-free to reduce the potential for irritation.
+- Latex-free materials reduce the potential for irritation.

 - Made in an FDA-approved facility.

 If this is your second child, you will most likely be on the go in your postpartum days more than you were with your first.
 Preschoolers and toddlers don’t like to stay home for long, and they will want you to take them to the playground — perineal pain or not!